edenx/gp-vae/README.md

 Exponential kernel for spatial dimension 1 and 2 is implemented, as well as aggregated kernel (as a wrapper of base kernels).
 For denser grid, larger noise is required for numerical stability.

 ## VAE
 Current implementation only admits symmetric encoder and decoder with 2 hidden layers.
-The training involves sampling a minibatch from GP (MVN for finite number of spatial locations) with a randomly generated lengthscale from `Beta(0.1, 2.0)` (prior subject to changes) on the fly.
+The training involves sampling a minibatch from GP (MVN for finite number of spatial locations) with a randomly generated lengthscale from $Beta(0.1, 2.0)$ (prior subject to changes) on the fly.
 Hence, each minibatch contains function draws from one GP.
 The VAE is trained with multiple epochs contianing multiple batches.
 For toy examples, 50 epochs generally suffices.

 ## Inference
-Use trained decoder as a non-linear push-forawrd function of the prior (std MVN) for latent random variable `z`.
-Then, MCMC is used to do inference on regression `y = f(z) + \epsilon` for unobserved `y`.
-Note that, since `f(z)` is not a stochastic process, we may only do inference on spatial locations specified in the training samples of VAE (i.e. those of samples from GP).
+Use trained decoder as a non-linear push-forawrd function of the prior (std MVN) for latent random variable $z$.
+Then, MCMC is used to do inference on regression $y = f(z) + \epsilon$ for unobserved $y$.
+Note that, since $f(z)$ is not a stochastic process, we may only do inference on spatial locations specified in the training samples of VAE (i.e. those of samples from GP).

 # TODO
 Several extensions to be made